Death Guard Toxic Wasteland Bases

 What Worked

 The characters and Terminators came out great.
-I built the toxic effect up in layers — a base layer of the glue mixture, let it dry, then added more on top.
+I built the toxic effect up in layers.
+A base layer of the glue mixture, let it dry, then switched to water texture layers on top.
 That layering gives you depth and variation in the color.
 Some spots are thicker and more opaque, some are thinner and the dark earth shows through.
 It looks like toxic sludge at different stages of accumulation.

 The overall contrast with the bone armor is exactly right.
 Dark murky base, bright corrupted model on top.
 The cool greens in the base play against the warm bone and yellow corruption on the marines.
-It photographs well too.
+It photographs well too (I think).

 What I’d Do Differently

 The Plague Marine bases got too much paint in the glue mixture.
-I went heavier on the paint ratio than I did with the characters, and it dried too solid — more like a painted surface than a gross, textured sludge.
+I went heavier on the paint ratio than I did with the characters, and it dried too solid.
+On some of those models, it looks more like a painted surface than a gross, textured sludge.
 The characters had a better balance where you could still see the translucency and texture of the glue coming through.

 I want to go back and build up another layer on top of the Plague Marine bases to fix this.
-Honestly though, it might work as a first layer — a dried, crusted base of toxicity that I can add wetter-looking stuff on top of.
+Honestly though, it does still work as a first layer.
+It’s a dried, crusted base of toxicity that I can add wetter-looking stuff on top of.
 That’s basically what worked on the Terminators and characters anyway.
 Layer it up.

 The glue mixture skins over fast.
-Have everything ready before you start mixing — models prepped, bases cured, workspace clear.
-Once you start, you need to work through the whole squad before the glue gets too tacky to spread naturally.
-Batch by squad (5-10 models) so the color stays consistent.
+Have everything ready before you start mixing.
+Seriously.
+Models prepped, bases cured, workspace clear.
+Once you start, you need to work through the models you set out before the glue gets too tacky to spread naturally.
+Batch by squad (I’d say no more than five models) so the color stays consistent.

 The Happy Accident

 Some of the basing glue spilled over the rims of the bases.
 It dripped down the sides in a few spots.
-My first instinct was to clean it up, but I left it — and it honestly looks like the plague is so toxic it can’t be contained within the base.
+My first instinct was to clean it up, but I left it and I’m happy I did.
+It looks like the plague is so toxic it can’t be contained within the base.
 The corruption is literally oozing off the edge.

 Could I have done it more intentionally and made it look cleaner?
 Absolutely.
 But the effect works, and sometimes the best results come from committing to an accident instead of fighting it.